nightness/swarm/README.md

 # Overview

-swarm-ai replicates the concepts introduced by OpenAI's Swarm: coordinating agents and managing handoffs between them.
+swarm replicates the concepts introduced by OpenAI's Swarm: coordinating agents and managing handoffs between them.
 Agents encapsulate instructions and functions, allowing seamless transitions in conversations or workflows.

-The goal of swarm-ai is to provide a lightweight, customizable framework that scales well and is easy to test.
+The goal of swarm is to provide a lightweight, customizable framework that scales well and is easy to test.
 While the original Swarm was written in Python, this package offers a fully TypeScript-native experience.

 ## Why Swarm

-swarm-ai, like its Python counterpart, is suited for systems that require dynamic coordination between agents, with capabilities beyond simple prompt-based solutions.
+swarm, like its Python counterpart, is suited for systems that require dynamic coordination between agents, with capabilities beyond simple prompt-based solutions.
 It emphasizes ergonomic patterns for managing multiple agents and functions.

 # Examples

-- [`basic`](https://github.com/nightness/swarm-ai/tree/main/examples/basic): Simple examples of fundamentals like setup, function calling, handoffs, and context variables.
+- [`basic`](https://github.com/nightness/swarm/tree/main/examples/basic): Simple examples of fundamentals like setup, function calling, handoffs, and context variables.
-- [`airline`](https://github.com/nightness/swarm-ai/tree/main/examples/airline): A multi-agent setup for handling different customer service requests in an airline context.
+- [`airline`](https://github.com/nightness/swarm/tree/main/examples/airline): A multi-agent setup for handling different customer service requests in an airline context.
-- [`personal_shopper`](https://github.com/nightness/swarm-ai/tree/main/examples/personal-shopper): A personal shopping agent that helps with making sales and processing refunds.
+- [`personal_shopper`](https://github.com/nightness/swarm/tree/main/examples/personal-shopper): A personal shopping agent that helps with making sales and processing refunds.
 - [`triage_agent`](https://github.com/openai/swarm/tree/main/examples/triage_agent): Example of setting up a basic triage step to hand off to the right agent.
 (Not ported yet)
 - [`support_bot`](https://github.com/openai/swarm/tree/main/examples/support_bot): A customer service bot that includes a user interface agent and a help center agent with several tools.
 (Not ported yet)
 - [`weather_agent`](https://github.com/openai/swarm/tree/main/examples/weather_agent): Function calling example using a weather agent.
 (Not ported yet)